 So whats actually happening here ?

 When you turn on your water heater, the Suburban heater directs a flow of gas down a pipe which comes into contact with a spark from a ignitor like your BBQ does.
-When the flame starts, it heats up a thermocouple electrode which then sends a very small voltage reading back to a electronic module on the heater.
+When the flame starts, it heats up a electrode probe which then sends a very small voltage reading back to a electronic module on the heater.

 Keeping the above in mind, there are 4 common things can cause the issue in my thoughts. ( there is more but lets stick to 4 for now)

-The module receives the signal but is faulty so does nothing with the signal.
+- The module receives the signal but is faulty so does nothing with the signal.

-Some insect/animal has made a nest in your discharge tube which is restricting the flow of gas.
+- Some insect/animal has made a nest in your discharge tube which is restricting the flow of gas.

-How we fixed our caravan hot water issues
+How “we” fixed our caravan hot water issues

 Working on a gas hot water system is best done by a certified technician.
 However in this case it’s a simple mechanical repair and is not dealing with gas regulators etc so all is good.

-Suggest shutting off the gas bottles just for good practise before proceeding.
+Note: we suggest shutting off the gas bottles just for good practise before proceeding.

-Open the caravan hot water heater door and you should see something similar to this above photo.
+- Open the caravan hot water heater door and you should see something similar to this above photo.

-Remove the three screws that attach the burner cover to the heater body.
+- Remove the three screws that attach the burner cover to the heater body.

-Remove the electrical connection from the thermocouple
+- Remove the electrical connection from the electrode probe

-Unbolt the discharge tube so that you have the whole unit in your hand.
+- Unbolt the discharge tube so that you have the whole unit in your hand.

-Inspect and clean the tube from insect nests etc.
+- Inspect and clean the tube from insect nests etc.

-Look at the two pins on the end of the tube.
+- Look at the two pins on the end of the tube.
 There should be a air gap between the two so that the spark can jump between both rods

-With light sandpaper give both these rods a light sanding to remove any excess carbon build up.
+- With light sandpaper give both these rods a light sanding to remove any excess carbon build up.

-Reassemble and test.
+- Reassemble and test.

 You should now have a caravan hot water heater that starts up on first attempt.
 If not then you may have extra issues where you’re probably best to get it checked out by a technician.
 Modules can have their faults and are quite expensive so best to have someone test it first.
-Thermocouples aren’t too badly priced but like in our case it was really a case of making sure it was in direct path of the flame.
+Electrode probes aren’t too badly priced but like in our case it was really a case of making sure it was in direct path of the flame.

 Hope that helps someone one day